In which scenarios is global low-latency routing relevant, and in which scenarios would it be unlikely to make a difference?

 How do global low-latency conferences identify which region to use?

 Once a moderator joins, (a moderator is any conference participant whose startConferenceOnEnter parameter is set to true) the conference will begin and its audio will need to be mixed, and it is during the setup of this conference audio mixing that the region determination is made.
 Twilio’s internal services will note the regions of the participants joining the conference during setup and will make the determination of which region to use based on where the largest number of participants are located.
-In the event of a two-party conference the region of the first participant dictates the selection.
+In the event of a two-party conference the region selection is based off of Twilio's internal conference configurations which aren't externally exposed, but ultimately a two-party conference won't benefit from GLL regardless of where the conference is mixed--one participant is always going to experience higher latency.
 Once the conference has started, the region does not change and additional participants joining from other regions cannot influence the region selection process.

 You can also specify the region a conference is mixed in via TwiML.